 - Device Management Software sends back the register response to the device.

-The device is now ready and starts sending heartbeat messages to the Device Management Software.
-Now, devices can be monitored and managed from the Device Management Software.
+The device is now ready and can send heartbeat messages to the Device Management Software.
+Devices can now be monitored and managed from the Device Management Software.